 Who hasn’t played with the little Zen gardens you can buy at specialty stores?
 What if you could build your own Zen garden to a full scale in your backyard?
 All you need are a few random Zen stones that can be arranged in an abstract pattern, as well as a little sand and a rake.
 This can be a relaxing meditative environment that looks beautiful and offers incredible stress relief.

 Parks are designed to incorporate both natural and urban elements, and you can build a similar space on a smaller scale in your yard.
-This is just one of many landscaping ideas with pavers involved.
 If you thought you could relax with a book or newspaper on a park bench, imagine how wonderful it would be to do the same in your own private space.

 Landscaping is also about more than whether you plant azaleas or periwinkle.
 Sometimes, the most important elements are the subtlest.
 For example, the use of cobblestone paving, outlined by concrete bricks, complements the pebbles and stones used within the gardening patches of this design. the differences in shade are almost unnoticeable without a close up like this, but that small detail makes the entire area more lively.